-Compet ence code Competence descriptor Previous courses/modules, internships Subsequent courses/modules, internships PC-1 Ability to develop a work plan and to choose adequate methods for solving research problems in the chosen field of chemistry, chemical technology or sciences related to chemistry.
+Compet Previous Subsequent ence Competence courses/modules, courses/modules, code descriptor internships internships PC-1 Ability to develop a work plan and to choose adequate methods for solving research problems in the chosen field of chemistry, chemical technology or sciences related to chemistry.
 Current problems of modern chemistry Organization and planning of scientific research Theory and problems of physical chemistry Data Analysis in Chemistry Chemistry of nanostructured systems Module: Selected chapters of the main areas of chemistry Module: Modern problems of chemistry Scientific seminar Completing a master's thesis Research work Undergraduate practice PC-2 Ability, based on a critical analysis of the results of research and development, to evaluate the prospects for their practical application and continuation of work in the chosen field of chemistry, chemical technology or sciences related to chemistry.
-Research work Undergraduate practice
+Scientific seminar Completing a master's Research work Undergraduate practice